+The findings of the study exhibits that exchange rates effect the tourism demand from each and every country from the EU-15 and also are affected by it in some cases, probably depending on the magnitude of demand.
 Europe is the largest inbound tourist market for Turkish tourism demand, generating 50% average of tourist arrivals.
 Therefore, analysing the tourist behaviour in relation with the exchange rates has important implications for the national economy, as well as the tourism industry.
-The findings of the study exhibits that exchange rates effect the tourism demand from each and every country from the EU-15 and also are affected by it in some cases, probably depending on the magnitude of demand.
 The top five tourist generating countries react similarly to the exchange rates.
 The tourists mostly prefer Turkey for holiday purposes, showing strong seasonality during summer months.
-As Turkey is considered to be an affordable country compared to its competitors like Spain, France and Greece, middle class generally prefers Turkey.
-The empirical findings reflect these similarities and indicate that tourism demand is either affected by or affects exchange rates for similar periods and period lengths for these countries.
+As Turkey is considered an affordable country compared to its competitors like Spain, France and Greece, middle class generally prefers Turkey.
+The empirical findings reflect these similarities and indicate that tourism demand either is affected by or affects exchange rates for similar periods and period lengths for these countries.
 For example, Germany, UK and France are the largest markets and they have an evident tendency to visit Turkey in summer, and the results show they Granger cause exchange rate during similar periods.
 In addition, the volume of tourists from these countries is so high that they can change the behaviour of microeconomic theory and influence the exchange rates.
-On the contrary, bottom five countries tend to indicate different results for time-varying causality.
+On the contrary, bottom five countries, e.g. Luxembourg and Portugal, tend to indicate different results for time-varying causality.
 The underlying reasons are probably the relative small volume of demand and different peak seasons for each county in this group.
-The causality periods are significantly short when compared to top five countries, and the direction of causality is basically from exchange rates to tourism demand.
+The causality periods are significantly short when compared to top five countries, and the direction of causality is evidently from exchange rates to tourism demand.

-Tourism is an important source of income considering the exchange rate earnings and the idea that tourists can affect the exchange rates by visiting a country is an important issue to be handled.
+Tourism is an important source of income considering the exchange rate earnings, so the idea that tourists can affect the exchange rates by visiting a country is an important issue to be handled.
 Understanding the timewise behaviour of tourists depending on exchange rates may allow investors, managers and decision makers to implement better strategies and policies.

-The possible reasons can be listed as limited or concentrated tourist markets and strong seasonality causing instability in the economy.
+In our case, the possible reasons for larger markets, such as Germany or the UK, can be listed as limited or concentrated tourist markets and strong seasonality causing instability for the exchange rates.
 The reverse, where exchange rates affect tourism demand, has probable outcomes as losing customers to substitute destinations, decrease in the competitive power resulting in price and quality reduction, idle capacity and wasting resources.
-Therefore, to control either circumstance, the destination country has to implement policies to avoid seasonality and support diversification of alternative tourism services.
+Therefore, to control either circumstance, the destination country has to implement policies to avoid seasonality and support diversification of tourism products.
+These strategies to reduce the effects of demand on exchange rates or vice versa could be listed as; supporting alternative tourism services in non-coastal areas, promoting different products, organizing publicity campaigns to relatively smaller markets.

-The limitations of this paper is that only a typical tourism market, holiday travellers from Europe is considered and the method used does not allow to identify the direction of causality.
-Future research could further compare different tourist markets and use different methods to explain the increasing/decreasing relationship between tourism demand and exchange rates.
+The limitations of this paper is that only a typical tourism market, holiday travellers from Europe is considered and the method used does not show the sign of causality.
+Future research employing different methods could allow comparing different tourist markets to explain if the tourism demand increases or decreases the exchange rates, and vice versa.

-Akı , S. (1998), 'A compact econometric model of tourism demand for Turkey', Tourism Management, 19 (1), pp. 99-102.
+Akı, S. (1998), 'A compact econometric model of tourism demand for Turkey', Tourism Management, 19 (1), pp. 99-102.